Osedea/react-native-opengraph-kit/README.md

 Property Name | Type | Description
 --- | --- | ---
-containerStyle | View.propTypes.style | A style to pass to customize the style of the container onChange | React.PropTypes.func | The function to call on change in the TextInput textInputStyle | TextInput.propTypes.style | A style to pass to customize the style of the textInput onIconPress | React.PropTypes.func | A function to call when the Icon is pressed (see `OpenGraphDisplay`).
+containerStyle | ViewPropTypes.style | A style to pass to customize the style of the container onChange | React.PropTypes.func | The function to call on change in the TextInput textInputStyle | TextInput.propTypes.style | A style to pass to customize the style of the textInput onIconPress | React.PropTypes.func | A function to call when the Icon is pressed (see `OpenGraphDisplay`).
 By default, the function clear the `opengraphdata` field returned (and therefore the resulting `OpenGraphDisplay`).